 Trout-perch are thick-bodied, translucent-appearing fish.
 The mouth is horizontal and large with the upper jaw not reaching beyond the front of the eye.
 The tail fin is deeply forked and a fleshy adipose fin is present.
 The single dorsal fin has two weak spines and 10 to 11 rays.
 The anal fin has a single weak spine and 6 to 7 rays, and the pelvic fin one spine with 8 to 9 rays.
 A lateral line is present and contains 47 to 58 scales.
 The back and sides are pale olive or straw-colored and the belly whitish.
 There are two longitudinal rows of dark spots along either side and a single mid-dorsal row.
 Adults are commonly 3 to 5 inches in length.

 In physical appearance this fish resembles both a trout and a perch.
 It has the adipose fin and naked head of the Salmonids but the ctenoid scales, fin spines, and mouth shape similar to Percids.
 The fish is nocturnally active in the shallows, foraging along the bottom for aquatic insects and other small invertebrates.
 During the daylight it moves into deep water or hides around structure.
-It spawns from May through August over rock and sandy bottom.
+The trout-perch spawns from May through August in shallow water over sand and gravel, and adults sometimes migrate from lakes habitats to shallow tributaries for spawning.
 They are random spawners, and no parental care is given to the eggs or fry.
 Females reach a larger size than males, and their life span is 4 to 5 years.
 The trout-perch is a major source of food for many game fish in our northern natural lakes.

 Recent stream sampling information is available from Iowa DNR's biological monitoring and assessment program.